Health Equity and Prosperity

 Biomonitoring Futures Project

 With support from the Robert Wood Johnson Foundation, IAF developed the Biomonitoring Futures Project (BFP), which identifies trends in emerging biomonitoring technologies, explores them in the context of healthy living and prevention,and examines how they can reduce health care disparities particularly for cancer and diabetes.
 BFP also provides forecasts for future development and use of these technologies.
-Other output included the Biomonitoring Platform Assessment Report, the Health Information Systems Report, and the Final Report and Recommendations.
+The project outputs include the following:

 2009 State of the Health Equity Movement